vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 The service depends on third-party features and is composed by six bundles: one is the real warehouse-service and the other five are [Jackson] bundles (as [Jackson] project doesn't have a features repository it is needed to import the bundles by hand).

 ---
-Following is the content of the `features.xml` file
+Following is the complete content of the `features.xml` file
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <features name="warehouse-${pom.version}" xmlns="http://karaf.apache.org/xmlns/features/v1.3.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://karaf.apache.org/xmlns/features/v1.3.0 http://karaf.apache.org/xmlns/features/v1.3.0">